Anna Komnene: The Alexiad

 In the Alexiad, Anna provided insight on political relations and wars between Alexios I and the West.
 She vividly described weaponry, tactics, and battles.
 It has been noted that she was writing about events that occurred when she was a child, so these are not eye-witness accounts.
 Her neutrality is compromised by the fact that she was writing to praise her father and denigrate his successors.
 Despite her unabashed partiality, her account of the First Crusade is of great value to history because it is the only Byzantine eyewitness account available.
 She had the opportunity to gather information from key figures in the Byzantine elite; her husband, Nikephorus Bryennios, had fought in the clash with crusade leader Godfrey of Bouillon outside Constantinople on Maundy Thursday 1097; and her uncle, George Palaeologos, was present at Pelekanon in June 1097 when Alexios I discussed future strategy with the crusaders.
 Thus, the Alexiad allows the events of the First Crusade to be seen from the Byzantine elite's perspective.
 It conveys the alarm felt at the scale of the western European forces proceeding through the Empire, and the dangers they might have posed to the safety of Constantinople.
-Anna also identified for the first time, the Vlachs from Balkans with Dacians, in Alexiad (Chapter XIV), describing their places around Haemus mountains: "...on either side of its slopes dwell many very wealthy tribes, the Dacians and the Thracians on the northern side, and on the southern, more Thracians and the Macedonians".
-Special suspicion was reserved for crusading leader Bohemond of Taranto, a southern Italian Norman who, under the leadership of his father Robert Guiscard, had invaded Byzantine territory in the Balkans in 1081.

 Anna referred to the crusaders as "Celts", reflecting old Greek terminology for western barbarians.

 The Alexiad was written in Attic Greek, and the literary style is fashioned after Thucydides, Polybius, and Xenophon.
 Consequently, it exhibits a struggle for an Atticism characteristic of the period, whereby the resulting language is highly artificial.
 Peter Frankopan argues that the lapses in some of the chronology of events can in part be attributed to errors in, or lack of, source material for those events.
 Anna herself also addressed these lapses, explaining them as a result of memory loss and old age.
 But regardless of errors in chronology, her history meets the standards of her time.